-Final Exams will be given to grades 7-8 in history, literature, and math and to grades 9-12 in English, Bible, history, math, foreign language, and science at the conclusion of the academic year.
+Final exams will be given to grades 7-8 in history, literature, and math and to grades 9-12 in English, apologetics, logic, apologetics, logic, Bible, history, math, foreign language, and science at the conclusion of the academic year.
 Upon occasion, teachers may opt to assign a research paper or project in lieu of a final exam.
 This choice is at the discretion of classroom teachers and department chairs.
+In grades 9-12, final exams are worth 20% of the final course grade.